jasonleebrown/machisplin/README.md

 # n of iterpolations - subtrack x and y
 i.lyrs<-ncol(Mydata)-2

-# a simple-loop to iterate through your datafile, as it finishes layers - it saves them.
+# a simple loop to iterate through your input data, and as it finishes layers, it saves them.
 This is nice in the event of errors
 for (i in 1:i.lyrs){
  	  Mydat<-cbind(Mydata[1:2],Mydata[i+2])
        interp.rast<-machisplin.mltps(int.values=Mydat, covar.ras=raster_stack, smooth.outputs.only=TRUE, tps=TRUE)